Woodland Stonecrop - Sedum ternatum

 Woodland Stonecrop has beautiful white flowers, which bloom April to May.

 The common name of "stonecrop" refers to its ability to thrive on boulders, where its succulent leaves help it to retain moisture in shallow soil.

 ''Sedum ternatum'' is the most widespread native ''Sedum'' species in eastern North America, commonly known as woodland stonecrop.
 It has white flowers, blooming April to May.
-This shade-tolerant species is often found in the forest understory, although it can also grow in sunnier locations when sufficient moisture is present.
 Its common name of "stonecrop" evokes its ability to thrive atop boulders, where its succulent leaves help it to retain moisture in shallow soil.
-It adapts well to garden.. more
+It adapts well to garden use.